kristojorg/bp/v1/README.md

   }
 ```

-If you know that none of your tests depend on [jsdom](https://github.com/tmpvar/jsdom), you can safely remove `--env=jsdom`, and your tests will run faster.<br>
+If you know that none of your tests depend on [jsdom](https://github.com/tmpvar/jsdom), you can safely remove `--env=jsdom`, and your tests will run faster.
 To help you make up your mind, here is a list of APIs that **need jsdom**:

 * Any browser globals like `window` and `document`